nradulovic/neon-kernel/README.md

 micro-controllers.
 It was tested on STM32F100 series of micro-controllers, but it should work, with minimal modifications, on any ARMv7-M CPU.
 Some other ports like AVR-GCC are planned, too.

+Configuration option `CONFIG_NUM_OF_NC_TASKS` is used to specify the maximum amount of concurrent tasks in the system.
+Note that tasks can be deleted, too.
+So if the system is not executing all tasks at the same time then this number can be set to the maximum number of active tasks in order to save RAM memory.

+Configuration option `CONFIG_NUM_OF_PRIO_LEVELS` is used to specify the number of task priority levels.
+It is preferred that this configuration option is held below or equal to 8 on low end 8-bit micro-controllers.
+Higher number of levels may impact the execution performance on low end 8-bit micro-controllers.

+## System
+To initialize the system user application must call `nkernel_init()` function.
+This function will prepare internal data structure for scheduler.

+## Thread
+A thread is a function with the following prototype:

+        void function(void * stack)

+Each thread must return after some defined time.
+When the thread returns it leaves the CPU time for other threads to execute.
+Ideally, threads are organized as finite state machines which by design are always returning.

+During the thread execution interrupts are allowed.

+The argument to thread function is always the stack pointer which was given during the thread creation process.
+This gives the ability to write parametrized thread functions.

+### Creating
+A new thread is created using `nthread_create()` function.
+The function searches through free thread pool to obtain a thread data structure.

+1. First parameter is pointer to thread entry function.
+2. Second parameter is pointer to thread stack space.
+This parameter is optional and it is needed when writing parametrized thread functions.
+3. Third parameter is thread priority.
+The higher the number the higher the importance of the thread.
+The maximum priority level is defined by `CONFIG_NUM_OF_PRIO_LEVELS` configuration option.
+More than one threads can have same priority.

+After the thread is created the thread is in `NSTATE_IDLE` state.
+To put the thread in ready/running state use `nthread_ready()` function.

+### Running
+The threads are invoked by scheduler.
+To start the scheduler call the kernel function `nkernel_start()`.
+The scheduler will evaluate all threads that are ready and schedule them for execution.
+When there are no threads ready for execution the scheduler function will return.

+Threads can be created and destroyed during the system execution.

+### Destroying
+A thread is destroyed by using `nthread_destroy()` function.
+If the thread is ready for execution or is currently executing then it will be removed from ready queue.
+When the thread is destroyed its data structure is returned to free thread pool.

 ## Building